devtimi/TPWebView/README.md

-# WebView
+# TPWebView

-A DesktopContainer that uses the a XAML WebView2 on Windows to achieve a cross-platform HTMLViewer that can render CSS.
+A DesktopContainer that behaves like HTMLViewer and uses the a XAML WebView2 on Windows to can render CSS better.